© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross, St James's churchyard is a scheduled monument protected by Historic England under reference 1010676.
 View the official record →

-Churchyard cross, St James's churchyard is a medieval cross located in Lincolnshire, England.
+Churchyard cross, St James's churchyard is a medieval cross situated in the churchyard of St James the Great at Grantham in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010676.

 Churchyard cross, St James's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010676.